Ever Meulen: Biography

 Meulen also had success abroad.
 In the Netherlands his work was published in the underground comix magazine Tante Leny presenteert!, as well as Vrij Nederland and OOR.
 In France, he published in Libération and Télé-Moustique.
 During the 1980s, his work appeared in Raw and New Yorker.
 One of his covers for RAW won the Certificate of Design Excellence.
-His work has been exhibited in London, Liverpool, Angoulême, New York, Genève, Amsterdam, Lyon and Turku, Finland.
+His work has been exhibited in London, Liverpool, Angoulême, New York City, Geneva, Amsterdam, Lyon and Turku, Finland.
 Meulen's book Verve (2006), collecting his most important graphic work from 1988 to 2005, has a foreword by Art Spiegelman.
 Other artists who praised his work were Saul Steinberg and Andy Warhol.

 Meulen also designed the annual Gouden Uil award and made album covers for the Belgian bands The Employees, Telex and singer Raymond van het Groenewoud.

 Meulen is known for his love of stylish cars and motorcycles, as well as old Belgian comics from Tintin and Spirou, two elements he frequently pays homage to in his work.
 He owns an Oldsmobile.
 His early work is elegant and extravagant, while from 1979 his style became "sharper and hookier".

 He taught at Sint-Lucas in Ghent, where one of his students was Jeroom.

 In 2013 Meulen received the Henry Van de Velde Award for his entire career.